MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/force-bing-index.md

 ---
-title: Get your site indexed faster (preview)
+title: Force Bing webmaster to index your site (preview)
 description: Learn how to trigger Microsoft Bing to index the content of your Power Pages site immediately after you add a chatbot. ms.topic: how-to ms.date: 09/08/2023